Associate Dean for Faculty Development

 Building Two, Room 226

-Professor Yildirim joined the Whittier Law School faculty in 2005, following a year as Visiting Scholar at New York University’s Kevorkian Center for Near Eastern Studies.
-She served as the Director of Whittier’s Center for International and Comparative Law during the 2007-08 academic year.
+Dean Yildirim was a Visiting Associate Professor at Villanova University School of Law during 2012-13.
+She served as the chair of Association of American Law Schools, Section on Islamic Law and the chair of Association of International Law-American Branch, Islamic Law Committee.
+Prior to joining Whittier Law School, Dean Yildirim was a Visiting Scholar at New York University’s Kevorkian Center for Near Eastern Studies.
+At Whittier, she has served as the Director of Whittier’s Center for International and Comparative Law during the 2007-08 and 2011-12 academic years.

 Dean Yildirim has remained active in civil rights litigation as a pro bono legal consultant with Council on American Islamic Relations and pro bono attorney for the American Civil Liberties Union.
 She was pro bono counsel to Kimberlie Webb in Webb v.
 City of Philadelphia, 562 F.3d 256 (3rd Cir.
 2009), seeking recognition of Webb’s free exercise right to wear a religious head covering under her police uniform hat.

 Islamic Law. .
 Florian Pohl, ed.
 Marshall Cavendish, 2010.